5im-0n/github-app-updater/README.md

 Starts an update check.
 This connects to GitHub and looks for new releases.

 - `options <object>`
-  - `currentVersion <string>` the current version the app of the running app.
+  - `currentVersion <string>` the current version of the running app.
-  - `repo <string>` the github api url for the latest version.
+  - `repo <string>` the GitHub api url for the latest version.
 For example `https://api.github.com/repos/S2-/gitlit/releases/latest`
   - `assetMatch <RegExp>` a regular expression that matches the installer asset.
 For example to match `gitlit-Setup-2.0.5.exe` it could be `/.+setup.+exe/i`

 #### `downloadNewVersion(asset)`